101 definitions of business development

 37. To create new revenue opportunities by converting innovation into value innovation and products and/or services that sell.

-38. A clear strategy, clear value proposal, innovation, growth, profitability.
+38. A clear strategy, clear value proposal, innovation, growth, and profitability.

 We said many times, business development is pretty much a people’s lover job.
 From customers to internal stakeholders our main job is to understand what they’re going through and provide them with a solution.